SuchV/SuchV/README.md

 Hi there!
-I’m Nick, a 21-year-old computer science student from Poland.
+I’m Nick, a computer science student from Poland.
 My goal is to become a software developer in the future.
+You can check any resume projects I'm currently working on here.
+Enjoy :)

 What I'm currently learning:

+    MERN stack
+    JavaScript
+    TypeScript
     Python
-    C++
-    JavaScript

 Interests:

+    WebDev
     GameDev
-    OOP
+    TableTop RPGs

 You can reach me at: